I Spy (1965 TV series): Settings

+Style and tone

 I Spy was a fixture in the popular secret agent genre of the 1960s—a trend that began with the James Bond films.
 By 1965, virtually every studio was producing secret agent TV shows, films, and spin-off merchandise.
 What set I Spy apart from contemporary programs such as The Man from U.N.C.L.E., The Avengers, and The Wild Wild West was its emphasis on realism.
 There were no fanciful 007-style gadgets, outlandish villains or campy, tongue-in-cheek humor.
 Although Culp and Cosby frequently exchanged breezy, lighthearted dialog, the stories invariably focused on the gritty, ugly side of the espionage business.

 Occasionally the series produced purely comedic episodes such as "Chrysanthemum," inspired by The Pink Panther, and "Mainly on the Plains" with Boris Karloff as an eccentric scientist who thinks he's Don Quixote.
 However, most episodes dealt with more serious subjects (e.g., heroin addiction in "The Loser") and did not shy away from ending on a somber note.
 It was also one of the very few American dramatic television series of the 1960s (The Twilight Zone was another) to set an episode in the then-taboo region of Vietnam.
 The 1966 episode was "The Tiger," written by Robert Culp, and during filming a romance ensued between Culp and Vietnamese–French guest star France Nuyen.
 The two were married the following year, and Nuyen went on to appear in several more episodes.